BMW-lab-MSU/Alfalfa-Yield-ML-Kansas/README.md

 A MATLAB script for converting `.fig` files to `.png` format is also included in this folder.

-### 📝 Notes
-These additions aim to improve the transparency and reproducibility of the analysis by providing both correlation data and all visual outputs used in the study.
+> These additions aim to improve the transparency and reproducibility of the analysis by providing both correlation data and all visual outputs used in the study.

 ---